Traffic Safety Act: public engagement

 Nova Scotia’s outdated Motor Vehicle Act is being replaced with a modern Traffic Safety Act that will help make the province’s roads and highways safer.
 We’re looking for feedback from Nova Scotians to help develop the regulations that accompany the Traffic Safety Act.
 Different sections of the regulations will be available for public comment over the next few months.

-You can provide your feedback on the Business Licensing Regulations until 22 February 2021.
-The consultation period for Using the Road Regulations is now over.
+You can provide your feedback on the Administration Regulations until 24 May 2021.
+The consultation period for Roles and Responsibilities Regulations is now over.

 The new Traffic Safety Act affects all Nova Scotians in some way, including drivers, pedestrians, cyclists, police, municipalities and car dealerships.